 We will make payments of principal of, premium, if any, and interest on, the notes at such place or places of payment through the paying agent or paying agents as we may designate from time to time, except that at our option, payment of interest may be made by check mailed to the address of the person entitled thereto as such address shall appear in the security register.
 Payment of interest on the notes on any interest payment date will be made to the person in whose name such notes are registered at the close of business on the regular record date for such interest payment date.
-The corporate trust office of the trustee in New York City will be designated as a paying agent for payments with respect to the notes.
+The trustee will be the paying agent for the notes and the corporate trust office of the trustee in New York City will be designated as a place of payment with respect to the notes.
 We may change, eliminate or add any designated paying agent, except we must maintain a paying agent in each place of payment for the notes.